csci1710/forge-documentation/forge-docs-book/src/building-models/overview.md

 - [Elaborate A](#admonition-todo-elaborate-a)
 - [Elaborate B](#admonition-todo-elaborate-b)
 - [Unsat](#admonition-todo-unsat)
+- no motivation behind person example
+- car is a real world thing, obviously we care about the aerodynamics, obvious and immediate motivation.
+- running smoke over the car and capturing a picture is an instance.
+- just talk about systems, models, instances using the car analogy. now let's talk about how we would be doing it w/ a computer.
 ```

 Forge is a language that allows us to define models of systems and explore instances of those models.
 Ok cool!
 So... **_what does that mean_**?
 Let's break it down: